learn-co-curriculum/phase-3-active-record-migrations/README.md

 cast the column as, and on the right, we've given the **name** we'd like to give the column.

-The only thing that we're missing is the primary key.
+The only thing that we're missing is the _primary key_.
 Active Record will generate that column for us, and for each row added, a key will be auto-incremented.